Surya-Santhosh/TimerAPP/README.md

-Program to display date and time in UTC,IST,PST and LED ON, LED OFF in every seconds.

 # TimerApp

 A cross-platform C project that builds a timer application for both Linux and Raspberry Pi, using either **CMake** or **Make**.C Program to display date and time in UTC,IST,PST and LED ON, LED OFF in every seconds.

 ## Features

 The executable, object, Assembly files are in **release** and debug files are in **debug**.
 Cross-compilation support for Raspberry Pi (aarch64)